Dave Orr

 David L. Orr (September 29, 1859 – June 2, 1915) was an American first baseman in Major League Baseball from 1883 through 1890.
 Orr played most of his career in the American Association for the New York Metropolitans (1883–1887), Brooklyn Bridegrooms (1888) and Columbus Solons (1889).
 He also played for the New York Gothams in the National League for one game in 1883 and for the Brooklyn Ward's Wonders of the Players' League in 1890.

 Orr was one of the best hitters in baseball during his major league career.
-He never hit below .305 for a full season, and his career batting average of .342 is the eleventh highest in major league history, and the third highest for a right-handed hitter.
+He never hit below .305 for a full season, and his career batting average of .342 is the eleventh highest in major league history and the third highest for a right-handed hitter.
 He was also regarded as the hardest-hitting batsman of his era.
-His 31 triples in 1886 was a major league record that stood for 25 years and has only been exceeded once.
+His 31 triples in 1886 set a major league record that stood for 25 years; the mark has since been surpassed only once, by Chief Wilson in 1912.

 He was also the first batter to compile more than 300 total bases in a season, and he was the first player with at least 3,000 plate appearances to retire with a slugging percentage above .500 (.502).